 Want a fairer capitalism.
 Many that are struggling just want capitalism reformed to make their lives a bit better, rather than grand plans to change everything.
 These are seen as achievable, reasonable, small changes.
 Many are too busy trying to survive and provide for their families to engage with politics themselves – meetings, groups, campaigns are all too time consuming.
 They want this done for them by political parties.

-Have not experienced collective struggle.
-The left is historically weak, so many that want things to be better have no experience, knowledge, access and interest in left organisations and institutions.
-The main example would be trade unions.
+Have not experienced collective struggle and don’t understand things could better under a different economic system.
+The left is historically weak, so many that want things to be better have no experience, knowledge, access and interest in left organisations and institutions, eg the trade unions.
 Many are anti-left and identify with the Tories.

 Way out of poverty.
 For many born poor, capitalist society offers some that work hard and are lucky the chance to get rich, or if not rich then to have a comfortable lifestyle.